logzio/jmx2graphite/README.md

 # jmx2graphite

-jmx2graphite is a one liner tool for polling JXM and writes into Graphite (every 30 seconds by default).
+jmx2graphite is a one liner tool for polling JMX and writes into Graphite (every 30 seconds by default).
 You install & run it on every machine you want to poll its JMX.

 Currently it has two flavors:
 1. Docker image which reads JMX from a jolokia agent running on a JVM, since exposing JMX is the simplest and easiest through Jolokia agent (1 liner - see below).